-Performance for the San Jose Federated City Employees' Retirement System over the fiscal year exceeded its Investable Benchmark.
-Compared to the Public Peer Group over \$1 Billion Net Return, performance over the fiscal year was very strong and ranked in the 14th percentile, while also taking on less risk than the peers.
-We believe that the Retirement System has been enhanced and has a high probability of achieving the actuarial rate over the long-term, while exhibiting lower volatility than peers.
+Performance for the San Jose Federated City Employees' Retirement System over the fiscal year exceeded its Policy and Investable Benchmarks.
+Compared to the Public Peer Group over \$1 Billion Net Return, performance over the fiscal year ranked in the top quartile.
+We believe that the Retirement System has been enhanced and has a high probability of achieving the actuarial rate over the long-term.
 We are looking forward to continuing our work with Staff and the Board of Administration to assist the Retirement System in meeting its obligations to participants.

-Sincerely,
+Sincerely.

-Laura Wirick, CFA, CAIA Principal

-Hannah Schriner Consultant
+Laura Wirick, CFA, CAIA Managing Principal Hannah Schriner Consultant